aojah1/sdg7/README.md

 # Objective 2 :: How are the nations going to perform in the future against their SDG7 goals

-Built a time series model to track progress in electricity access, clean fuel access, renewable electricity per person, and CO2 emissions per person over the next four years
+Build a time series model to track progress in electricity access, clean fuel access, renewable electricity per person, and CO2 emissions per person over the next four years

-### Step 2: Data Processing
+### Step 1: Data Processing
-Features to be uses to built a Time Series Model
+Features to be uses to buildt a Time Series Model

 Year','Country', 'Electricity_Access_Percent', 'CleanFuel_Access_Percent', 'Renewable_Electricity_PerPerson', 'Co2_Emission_PerPerson_MetricTon'